-All eligible ACENET users must register with Compute Canada, obtaining a Compute Canada Identifier (CCI) and an active Compute Canada Role (CCRI).
+All eligible users must obtain a Compute Canada account with a Compute Canada Identifier (CCI) and an active Compute Canada Role (CCRI).
 This can by done by clicking ‘Register’ on the Compute Canada login page.

-Note that a faculty member must have an active CCRI before any non-faculty members of their research group (graduate students, post docs, research assistants, etc.) can register.
+The faculty member Principal Investigator (PI) must have an active CCRI before any non-faculty members of their research group (graduate students, post docs, research assistants, etc.) can register.

-Please read the Conditions of Use before applying for an account.
+Please read the Acceptable Use Policy before applying for an account.

-Even without receiving an email from Compute Canada, you are able to renew your account at any time by following this link to the Compute Canada account renewal form.
+Even without receiving an email from Compute Canada, you are able to renew your account at any time by completing the Compute Canada account renewal form.

-If you are a Project Leader (a university faculty member) you will be asked to confirm your contact information, provide some information about your research success over the past year, and confirm which user accounts you wish to continue to sponsor.
+If you are a Principal Investigator (PI), you will be asked to confirm your contact information, provide some information about your research success over the past year, and confirm which user accounts you wish to continue to sponsor.
 You will also be required to submit your CCV.

 If you have a sponsored account (typical of graduate students or research staff) you need only confirm your contact information and your desire to renew your account.

-If no action is taken by your renewal deadline (2 months after first notification) your Compute Canada account (and your ACENET login) will be de-activated.
+If no action is taken by your renewal deadline (2 months after first notification) your Compute Canada account will be de-activated.

-If you are a Project Leader and do not renew, your sponsored accounts will also be suspended at the deadline.
+If you are a PI and do not renew, your sponsored accounts will also be suspended at the deadline.

-In order for an account to remain active, both the account owner and the sponsoring Project Leader must renew.
+In order for an account to remain active, both the account owner and the sponsoring PI must renew.

 Four months after the renewal deadline has passed and an account has been deactivated, any data stored on the account may be permanently deleted.

-You can reset your password and have your information emailed to you by following this link to Compute Canada’s Database Security page.
+You can reset your password and have your information emailed to you by following this link to Reset Compute Canada Password.

-If you have any questions about your Compute Canada account or the renewal process, don’t hesitate to Ask Support.
+If you have any questions about your Compute Canada account or the renewal process, don’t hesitate to email firstname.lastname@example.org

 You will have to let us know once you have completed the renewal process with Compute Canada so we can reinstate it manually.